JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 Participants are encouraged but not required to give a 20-minute talk about their work that is related to JuMP.
 Talks should be aimed at a technical audience and demonstrate what you are using JuMP for, as well as the features that you like/dislike/have on your wishlist.
 See [last year's talks](https://www.youtube.com/watch?v=esOe5saQRKY&list=PLzK_rUGmc3o6EwPOCUCvBAbMJeYBS8PyY) for a flavor of the workshop.

 Please contact jump-dev-committee@googlegroups.com if you would like to attend.
+Submissions are welcome until **March 15th**.

 ## Schedule

-A preliminary schedule is as follows.

-### Thursday June 28

- - Morning: Participant talks
- - Afternoon: An introduction to MathOptInterface by the core development team
- - Evening: Workshop dinner

-### Friday June 29

- - Morning: Participant talks
- - Afternoon: Developer collaboration

-### Sunday July 1

- - ISMP 2018 begins.
+The schedule will be posted closer to the date of the workshop.
+We expect to have a mix of talks from participants and the core development team.
+Similarly to last year, the workshop will end with unstructured collaboration time to work on personal projects and brainstorm the future of JuMP.

 ## Committee